-We found it quite difficult to locate the Romanesque churches we wanted to visit because the maps provided by the Tourist Office are ‘pretty’ rather than exact, and our general road maps were not as good as the ordnance survey maps.
+Maps provided by the Tourist Office are ‘pretty’ rather than exact.
+This meant it was quite difficult to find the Romanesque churches we wanted to visit.
+The general road maps were also not as good as the ordnance survey maps in the UK or France.
 And secondly the roads around the river canyons are extremely windy and narrow, and some are quite dangerous for driving!

 The Monastery of San Salvador (Las Bernardas de Ferreira de Panton) was the first stop and easy to find.

 This Convent was established back in the 10C and developed over the centuries.
 Only the Church is a Romanesque building with fascinating sculptures on the outside.
 Today the Convent is a closed order, a small community of nuns in the countryside outside Monforte de Lemos.
 It is apparently the only Cistercian Convent still active in Galicia, and the only convent which has functioned as such without cessation.
-The Convent is not open to the public but some people have been allowed access and it looks austere, but beautiful.
+The Convent is a closed order.
+Somehow some people have been allowed access and it looks austere, but beautiful in their photographs.

 Our next stop, The Monastery of San Miguel in Eire, was also a Convent and its beginning dates back to the 10C as well.
-It was suppressed at the end of the 1400s and the Church looks well-preserved now but photographs from the 1800s? show a nearly derelict building.
+At the end of the 1400s the establishment was suppressed and photographs from the 1800s? show a nearly derelict building.
+The Church looks well-preserved now.

 Then we tried to find the Church of San Estevo de Atan but the map was hopeless and there were no signs on the road either.
 We ended up looking at this view over the River Minho from the Church of San Martino de A Cova.

 The Monastery of St Fiz de Cangas appears in documents of the 12C as a community of Benedictine Nuns, but the Church may have been built on an earlier, Visigothic site.
-Sadly this was another building which was firmly closed but at least we could find it!
+We found the Church was firmly locked, which was sad, but at least we found it!

 The door into the Church has some curious carvings.
 There is a sun and moon on either side of a cross over the door, an animal on the left, and then further symbols which I don’t understand.
 The Monastery seems to have ceased as such at the end of the 1400s.

-And finally we visited the Church of Santa Maria at Proendos, which is another Romanesque church modified over the centuries.
+And finally we visited the Church of Santa Maria at Proendos.
+This is another Romanesque church which has been modified over the centuries.
 Yet again this was another locked church which was a pity because there are 16C wall paintings inside.

-However, we weren’t quite finished with Romanesque Churches – more to come from Monforte de Lemos!
+However, I hadn’t seen quite enough Romanesque Churches – more to come from Monforte de Lemos!